VPIT: Real-time Embedded Single Object 3D Tracking Using Voxel Pseudo Images: Experiments

 \subsection{Ablation study}

 We performed experiments to determine the influence of different hyperparameters on the Success and Precision metrics.
 We used KITTI Tracking tracks $10-11$ for validation and $0-9$, $12-18$ for training.
-The influence of selected hyperparameters on Success and Precision metrics is similar, and therefore we present only the effect on Success metric on validation subset in Fig. \ref{fig:ablation}.
+The influence of selected hyperparameters on Success and Precision metrics is similar, and therefore we present only the effect on the Success metric on the validation subset in Fig. \ref{fig:ablation}.

 Decreasing the number of feature blocks from the Feature Generation Network, leads to better Success values.
 This can be due to an increasing receptive field with each new block that leads to over smoothing of the resulting feature maps and makes it harder to define a precise position of an object of interest.
+In addition to the best model accuracy, using one block leads to the smallest model size.
+The VPIT model with one block contains $149k$ parameters, while with 2 blocks the number of parameters is increased to $961k$, and with all 3 blocks the size of the model is $4208k$ parameters.

 Next, we follow SiamFC \cite{bertinetto2016siamfc} and use target and search upscaling with $\iota_t = (127, 127)$ and $\iota_s = (255, 255)$.
 This results in constant-sized target and search pseudo-images, corresponding feature and score maps, which allows implementing mini-batch training and reduce the training time.
-However, such approach does not work well for voxel pseudo images, achieving $81\%$ less Success than when using original sizes ($\iota_t = (0, 0)$ and $\iota_s = (0, 0)$).
+However, such an approach does not work well for voxel pseudo images, achieving $81\%$ less Success than when using original sizes ($\iota_t = (0, 0)$ and $\iota_s = (0, 0)$).

 Furthermore, following SiamFC \cite{bertinetto2016siamfc}, positive values of the context amount parameter $c$ result in square target and search regions.
 In contrast to it, we also use negative $c$ values to add independent context to each dimension of the region, keeping its aspect ratio.
 Positive context leads to better Success with the maximum at $c = 0.26$, which is $10\%$ higher than the result for $c = -0.1$.